angarsky/diveintopython/learn/modules/libraries.md

 ## Python Library vs Module

-In Python, a module is a file containing Python code while a library is a collection of related modules.
+In Python, a [module](https://docs.python.org/3/tutorial/modules.html) is a file containing Python code while a library is a collection of related modules.
 Libraries typically have a broad scope and provide functionality that is not available in built-in modules.

 Python libraries are collections of modules that offer a wide range of functionalities that are built on top of the built-in modules.
 They are used to simplify complex tasks by providing a set of pre-written functions that can be used in the development process.
 Some of the popular Python libraries are NumPy, Pandas, and Matplotlib.

 On the other hand, Python modules are separate files that contain Python code that can be imported into your code.
 They are used to separate the code into smaller and more manageable pieces.
 Some of the popular Python modules are os, sys, and datetime.

-Here is an example of using a module:
+### An Example of Using a Module:

 ```python
 import os